I initially tried setting up replay buffering, but I couldn’t for the life of me get it to work, which made me feel like an idiot.

 Like recordings, your replay buffer probably uses output duplication and should not involve separate encoding; it’s just a bitstream that’s stored in memory (RAM) just like recordings are written to storage (HDD).

-If you’re ready for next step, go to the tools guide.
+If you’re ready for next step, go to the guide for alerts, donations, and notifications.